Find Affordable College Courses

 The colleges and universities below are the most popular for IT majors pursuing an online bachelor's degree.

-Our 2023 rankings named Kennesaw State University the most popular online school in Georgia for information technology students working on their bachelor’s degree.
-KSU Georgia is a very large public school located in the large suburb of Kennesaw.
+Our analysis found Kennesaw State University to be the most popular school for information technology students who want to pursue an online bachelor’s degree in Georgia.
+KSU Georgia is a fairly large public school located in the suburb of Kennesaw.

 Of the 38 students majoring in IT at KSU Georgia, 89% are male and 11% are female.